Hawaii law provides surviving spouses with rights, including:

-Surviving Spouse Rights When There Is No Valid Will
+What Are A Surviving Spouse’s Rights in Hawaii When There Is No Valid Will?

 If the decedent had no surviving parent or descendant, or all of decedent’s descendants are also descendants of the surviving spouse, the surviving spouse has the right to the entire intestate estate.

 - If decedent was survived by parents, but no descendants, the surviving spouse is entitled to $200,000 plus ¾ of the balance of the intestate estate.

 - If the decedent and the surviving spouse have shared descendants, and the surviving spouse has separate surviving descendants, then the surviving spouse is entitled to $150,000 plus ½ of the balance of the estate.

 - If the decedent has surviving descendants who are not the descendants of the surviving spouse, then the surviving spouse is entitled to $100,000 plus ½ of the balance of the estate.

 Surviving Spouse’s Right to Elect To Take an Elective Share

 The surviving spouse may elect an elective share equal to the value of the elective share percentage (noted in table below) based on the length of time the decedent and surviving spouse were married to one another.
 HI Rev Stat 560:2-202.

 The augmented estate is calculated by the sum of the value of all property, whether real or person; movable or immovable, tangible or intangible, wherever situated, that constitute the decedent’s net probate estate, the decedent’s non-probate transfers to others, the decedent’s non-probate transfers to the surviving spouse, and the surviving spouse’s property and non-probate transfers to others.
 HI Rev Stat 560:2-203.